joemoose/dungeoneers.d20/docs/play.md

 ### Trained Saves

-If your character’s former vocation or specializations could apply to your current action, you gain an advantage on the attribute save.
+If your character’s former vocation or training could apply to your current action, you gain an advantage on the attribute save.

 !!! info "Examples"

 	- A character who was an alchemist in their former career would have an advantage when brewing potions and handling dangerous reagents.

-	- A former mariner has an advantage when navigating at sea, attending to sails, or other ship-related tasks.
+	- A mariner has an advantage when navigating at sea, attending to sails, or other ship-related tasks.

 ### Opposed Saves